chiraanth/clipgpt/README.md

 TOPIC = "cars"
 ```

+Then copy a multiple-choice question like:

-What does ABS stand for in car safety systems?
+> What does ABS stand for in car safety systems?
+>

-A) Automatic Brake Suspension
+> A) Automatic Brake Suspension
-B) Anti-lock Braking System
+> B) Anti-lock Braking System
-C) Auto Balance Stabilizer
+> C) Auto Balance Stabilizer
-D) Advanced Brake System
+> D) Advanced Brake System

 Press `Ctrl+Alt+D` ➜ Clipboard will be updated with the correct option: `B) Anti-lock Braking System`

 ---